-Republika Srpska Energy minister Kovacevic: Construction of hydro power plants on Drina is not under jurisdiction of Montenegro6.
-November 2012. / SEE Energy News
+Republika Srpska Energy minister Kovacevic: Construction of hydro power plants on Drina is not under jurisdiction of Montenegro, SEE Energy News

 The beginning of the construction of four hydro power plants on Drina is planned for next year.
 The plants will be built based on the Agreement on strategic partnership in research, development, construction and use of hydro potential of the upper basin of the river Drina, that was signed in Banja Luka on September 26, by representatives of “Electric Power Industry of Republic Srpska” and the German company RWE, said Minister of Industry, Energy and Mines of the Republic Srpska, Zeljko Kovacevic in an interview for Politika.

 Referring to the criticism from Montenegro regarding construction of hydro power plants on Drina, Kovacevic said that he agrees with what President of RS, Milorad Dodik said.